pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 // }
 ```

-Set it back to original state for accuracy:
+But we don't want to comprise the accuracy of further operations, so we'll wet it back to original state to avoid that.

 ```js
 db.collectionName.updateOne(